gclssvglx/python-workshop/slides.md

 (venv) $ pylint --recursive=y ./src ./test
 ```

-And you should see a bunch of warnings and errors with references telling you what to fix and where.
+You should see a bunch of warnings and errors with references telling you what to fix and where.

 But, I know what you're thinking - can we auto fix these issues?

-Kinda... partly, yes...

 ---